What is Windows Subsystem for Linux (WSL)?

 What is Bash?

 Bash is a popular text-based shell and command-language.
-It is the default shell included within Ubuntu and other Linux distros, and in macOS.
+It is the default shell included within Ubuntu and other Linux distros.
 Users type commands into a shell to execute scripts and/or run commands and tools to accomplish many tasks.

 How does this work?